Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 Students in grades 4, 5 and 6 in the Amirim school

-Students participating in the Entrepreneurship for Kids Program put forward a number of ideas for projects, from which they implemented one of the ideas.
+Students participating in the Entrepreneurship for Kids Program put forward a number of ideas for initiatives, from which they implemented one of the ideas.

 - Swaps market/give and take market in the school.